schneebergerlab/msyd/README.md

-# pansyn
+# pasy

 ## Installation
-pansyn can be installed by a call to `setup.py` as `[sudo] python ./setup.py install [--user]`.
+pasy can be installed by a call to `setup.py` as `[sudo] python ./setup.py install [--user]`.
-Requirements for running pansyn are `Cython`, `pysam`, `pandas`, `numpy` and `scipy` for the plotsr ordering functionality.
+Requirements for running pasy are `Cython`, `pysam`, `pandas`, `numpy` and `scipy` for the plotsr ordering functionality.

 ## Usage

 Pansyn can be used as either a Python library or a CLI tool.
 Pansyn can identify pansyntenic regions in a set of genomes aligned to a common reference, manipulate pansynteny callset files and determine a suitable ordering for plotting synteny between the genomes with `plotsr`.
-The different functionalities of pansyn are separated into modules for the python library and subcommands for the CLI interface.
+The different functionalities of pasy are separated into modules for the python library and subcommands for the CLI interface.
 Many convenient shorthand functions are defined in the `util` module.

-### `pansyn call`
+### `pasy call`

 This subcommand is used to call pansyntenic regions in a set of genomes.
 It uses the Synteny Intersection Algorithm to identify both core and reference cross synteny, but can optionally be configured to call only core synteny (making it faster particularly when run with many genomes).
-`pansyn call` expects a tab-separated input file (specified with `-i`) containing for each genome the name that should be used and the location of the alignment and SyRI.out file (make sure the SyRI.out file was generated without the `--maxsize` parameter, otherwise large INDELs will be missing!).
+`pasy call` expects a tab-separated input file (specified with `-i`) containing for each genome the name that should be used and the location of the alignment and SyRI.out file (make sure the SyRI.out file was generated without the `--maxsize` parameter, otherwise large INDELs will be missing!).
 Both files should be using the same reference in all specified genomes.
 An example input file might look something like the following: